ExposuresProvider/open-health-data-at-carolina/README.md

    - Phase I estimate is 50 hours @ $115/hour, per Kellie Walters on 3/28/2024.
    - James Champion tranferred files to Goldfish on 9/3/2024, with an additional file added 9/5/2024.

-   _Notes:
-I am using concept_pair_counts_2018-2022_randomized_mincount-11_N-2306126_hierarchical_20240826-1228.txt file to create kg which includes about 282M concept co-occurrences.
+   _Notes: Uses concept_pair_counts_2018-2022_randomized_mincount-11_N-2306126_hierarchical_20240826-1228.txt file to create kg which includes about 282M concept co-occurrences.
 There is another file concept_pair_counts_yearly_randomized_mincount-11_20240901-055303.txt which includes about 30M concept co-occurrences along with year and frequency._